 If you get an error that says "Failed: error code 101" during the installation, it is usually due to the installer not having permissions to perform a certain task (usually at the "initialize database" step).
 Completely uninstall the MS SQL entries from the Windows Control Panel and reboot the computer prior to running the CentreStack installer again.
 When you uninstall the SQL Server with the "Remove SQL Server" utility, make sure to remove the CentreStack database from under the Removal Rules.
 In addition, please make sure to delete the file called "user.mdf" in the SQL installation directory, which is usually like "C:\Program Files\Microsoft SQL Server\MSSQL11.CENTRESTACK\MSSQL\DATA\user.mdf".
 This is the default CentreStack database file which may have been left over from a previous installation.

 After that, try to run the installer again from scratch (do not simply click on the retry button).
 Right-click on the installer file (installation GUI tool) and make sure that it is not marked as "blocked" for being an internet download.
 If it is blocked, unblock it and then run the installer as an administrator.

 If the installer appears to be frozen, check the Windows Task Manager.
 Make sure that it is not due to not having enough resources allocated to the server.
 You can see the CentreStack's minimum requirements on this page: https://www.centrestack.com/QuickStartGuide.
 Otherwise, leave it alone until it completes.
 Sometimes it is normal for it to appear like it is frozen for a few minutes.

-Finally, if you run the installer on a server that already has an instance of CentreStack, and the upgrade process finishes without any errors without changing anything, this is usually because there is another folder somewhere within the C:\Program Files (x86) folder that contains copies of the CentreStack folders/files.
+Finally, if you run the installer on a server that already has an instance of CentreStack, and the upgrade process finishes without any errors without installing anything, this is usually because there is another folder somewhere within the C:\Program Files (x86) folder that contains copies of the CentreStack folders/files.
 Some users will attempt to create backup folders of the CentreStack installation directory prior to an upgrade, but this will cause the installer to get confused and fail silently.
 To prevent this, simply create your backup folders somewhere outside of the Program Files folder and run the installer again.